andrew/ultimate-awesome/README.md

 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
 - [awesome-open-source-licensing](https://github.com/CodeScoring/awesome-open-source-licensing) - Cool links, tools & papers related to Open Source Licensing.
 - [mps.rocks](https://github.com/coolya/mps.rocks) - A curated list of awesome MPS extensions/libraries, software and resources.
+- [Awesome-Google-Gemini-AI](https://github.com/Curated-Awesome-Lists/Awesome-Google-Gemini-AI) -  Gemini AI, Google's latest and greatest, surpasses its predecessor, even outshining GPT-4.
+It's the newest iteration in Google's lineup of AI models, excelling in various tasks.
+With Nano, Pro, and the upcoming Ultra versions, it's designed for diverse user needs.
 - [awesome-telegram-dev-groups-uz](https://github.com/doniyor2109/awesome-telegram-dev-groups-uz) - Curated list of Uzbek Telegram dev groups.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [qml-vqa-library](https://github.com/ericardomuten/qml-vqa-library) - A curated list of recent textbooks, reviews, perspectives, and research papers related to quantum machine learning, variational quantum algorithms, tensor networks, and classical machine learning applications in quantum systems.